Top Tips On How To Understand The Fragrance Wheel

 Common note: Sandalwood

-More often than not found in men’s fragrances rather than women’s fragrances, fresh fragrances offer a clean and bright scent that brings in notes of herb, citrus and the ocean paired with spices for a stronger overall fragrance.
+Found more often in men’s fragrances than women’s, fresh fragrances offer a clean and bright scent that brings in notes of herb, citrus and the ocean paired with spices for a stronger overall fragrance.

 There are four different subfamilies within the fresh fragrance family; aromatic, citrus, water and green.
-Fresh fragrances cover a broad spectrum and can be combined with a range of notes, giving them a larger scope for fragrance subfamilies much in the same way as the floral fragrance family.
+Fresh fragrances cover a broad spectrum and can be combined with a range of notes, giving them a larger scope for fragrance subfamilies, in the same way as the floral fragrance family.

-Fresh scents are often combined with aromatic notes to create the aromatic fresh fragrance, common combinations mix the bright scent of fresh herbs with floral or woody tones such as lavender.
+Fresh scents are often combined with aromatic notes to create a fresh aromatic fragrance; common combinations mix the bright scent of fresh herbs with floral or woody tones such as lavender.